 In Vedic texts, Maya connotes a “magic show, an illusion where things appear to be present but are not what they seem”.
 In Indian philosophies, Maya is also a spiritual concept referring to “that which exists, but is constantly changing and thus is spiritually unreal”, and the “power or the principle that conceals the true character of spiritual reality”.
 In human development, the “Maya pattern” reflects progressions in the way we connect with reality.

 It is described by Terri O’Fallon as a pattern through the stages of development, in the following steps:

 “This pattern appears to iterate through the floors (tiers) as people gradually recognize finer distinctions of illusion: first concrete objects are seen as real; then concrete objects are seen as an illusion (That I am only a concrete entity is an illusion); subtle objects arise; subtle objects are seen as an illusion (That I am merely a subtle entity is an illusion); causal objects arise; causal objects are seen as an illusion (That I am merely a causal entity is an illusion)”

 When people first realize the amplitude of Maya, it is especially dramatic for the social-relational perspective: observing that many people are living in a kind of “internal movie” and that they are not really connected to the outer world.
 This insight that “we are the robots” is followed by the development of a new skill: the ability to observe people’s patterns of thinking-feeling-sensing and being.

-The dark night of the soul is another name for the experience of ego deconstruction, when the individual ego ceases to exist and the connection with the collective is felt.
-Terry O’Fallon, in her research on stages of development, describes this dark night experience as a pattern:
+The dark night of the soul is another name for the experience of ego deconstruction, when the individual ego ceases to exist, and the connection with the collective is felt.
+Terri O’Fallon, in her research on stages of development, describes this dark night experience as a pattern:

 “This pattern has been described in Christian traditions but seems to hold resonance with many people’s experiences.
 In this pattern, there is a series of dark nights in each tier or floor.